QualiTorque/qualitorque.github.io/docs/reports/cloud-efficiency.md

 - The total time across the analyzed period in which the resource was running
 - The total time across the analyzed period in which the resource was stopped

 If we look at the first resource - its type is "Standard_B4ms".
 Querying Azure, the hourly price for this type of VM is 0.05$/hour.
-Multipying the hourly cost with the number of "off" hours yields:
+Multiplying the hourly cost with the number of "off" hours yields:

 ```
 0.05*80 = 4$